Chocorean/authmod/README.md

 /logged
 ```

-For the `/login` command, once this command is entered by the user, the mod will check wether **the email address, the password and the username**  corresponds to data stored in the database or in the file (it depends on the strategy  you chose).
+For the `/login` command, once this command is entered by the user, the mod will check whether **the email address, the password and the username**  corresponds to data stored in the database or in the file (it depends on the strategy  you chose).

 ## Getting started for developers